vedangj044/blog.drogue.io/content/2021-01-21-command-your-devices/index.md

 # Future

 We made our first foray into sending commands to devices using serverless infrastructure.
 But this is just a tip of the iceberg.
-Let's now discuss what future holds and what we need to do to make it production ready.
+Let's now discuss what the future holds and what we need to do to make all this production ready.

 ### Security